All Episodes

 She worked with parties of Northern Ireland, asked the leaders of Northern Ireland who met with her last week.

-She worked alongside Bill Clinton to create the structure for peace over and over.
+She worked alongside Bill Clinton to create the structure for peace.

-I hate to tell you this, folks, but S Chip, uh, whether you like it or not, was a Republican Congress uh idea.
+I hate to tell you this, folks, but S-CHIP, whether you like it or not, was a Republican Congress idea in 1997.

-Because polls are telling people, uh, hell with experience, we want change.
+So, the experience thing ain't working because polls are telling people, ah, hell with experience, we want change.

 And so, just right out of the box, and oh, okay, fine, we can do that.